Data Fetcher Help Center

 Import request from cURL command

-For example, if you want to import the following cURL command from :
+For example, you might want to import the following cURL command from :

 curl -G https://api.stripe.com/v1/customers \